Financial-Times/n-test/README.md

 ```

 ### Cross Browser Testing [Experimental]
-You can also run your test suite against Browserstack (or Saucelabs).
+You can also run your test suite against Browserstack .

 Browserstack: you must have `BROWSERSTACK_USER` and `BROWSERSTACK_KEY` environment variables set, and enable cross browser tests on a suite/url basis.
-Saucelabs: you must have `SAUCE_USER` and `SAUCE_KEY` environment variables set, and enable cross browser tests on a suite/url basis.

 *Note* Browserstack supports running off a local host.
 If your host is local, it will spin up Browserstack Local and proxy through.
 *Caveat* sometimes browserstack local might not clean up properly after itself!